hackclub/hackclub/workshops/mad_libs/README.md

   Console.WriteLine();
 }
 ```
-First, let's print the `word` string to ask what type of word is wanted using [string interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated).
-Then, let's get the user's response and set it to the `response` string and create a line for spacing purposes.
+- First, let's print the `word` string to ask what type of word is wanted using [string interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated).
+This allows us to put variables surrounded by brackets directly into our output.
+- Then, let's get the user's response.
+This is done through reading the current line, which is where the user entered their text.
+Set this text to the `response` string.
+Let's create a line afterwards for spacing purposes.

 ```c#
 if (prompt[i] == '*')